 UK horse racing

-Horse racing meetings take place most days of the year at courses like Doncaster, York, and Chepstow.
+Horse racing takes place most days of the year at courses such as Doncaster, York, and Chepstow.

-These regular races are great for matched bettors with daily offers, ITV racing, and racing festivals offering free bets and price boosts.
+Regular races are great for matched bettors.
+Daily offers, ITV racing, and festivals offer free bets and price boosts.

 Types of race